This is an alternative to making a glove box and is several times more effective when using ozone a sterile gas to inflate the bag.

 We used a 3D printer to make the rings that hold the gloves to the bag but, anything that is semi-round that the cuff of the gloves can fit around and a rubber band will cling to work fine In the first iteration we used the metal bands from mason jars.
 Those might be too small for some peoples hands and if there's no 3D printer for miles where you live a 2" section of corrugated pipe should work as the rings.

 Creating a pure culture of an organism means you don't want any extra contaminants like mold, bacteria or any living thing (besides what you want to grow) that invisibly swims and crawls all around us.
 This proves to be as tricky as creating a 100% dust free environment and even more so since tiny organisms are very hard to neutralize and stick to any surface.
-Mushroom growing is a great way to exemplify this since what they grow on is susceptible to contaminants and their success is easily measurable.

 Alternative methods in a tissue lab include: Filtering air, aerosol of liquid chemicals, inert gases and chemically reactive gases.